dkeathley/6.2410-lab/_sources/chapter-XX-interference-HOM-and-homodyne.md

 Imagine the scenario depicted in Fig. **FIXME: FIGURE**.
 A nonlinear crystal is used to generate precisely two photons of energy $\hbar\omega$ when excited by a pulse with a photon energy of $2\hbar\omega$.
 This process is called spontaneous parametric down-conversion and is a common technique for generating entangled photon pairs.

 The two photons travel away from the crystal along two paths (top and bottom as shown).
 They are then brought together and interfere within a beamsplitter.
-The user can control the path length of the top arm, which impars a delay on the photon taking this path.
-It is interesting to then examine the signals one would detect at outputs $c$ and $d$ as a function of this delay.
-So lets move on to describing how to process and predict detected events.

 **FIXME: HONG-OU-MANDEL EXPERIMENTAL SCHEMATIC**

-If we break down the different possibilities, one would be that both photons output in $c$, on would be that both photons output in $d$, and one would be that one photon outputs in $c$ while the other outpus in $d$.
-These possibilities can be categorized by coincidence.
-In the first two cases, only one detector or the other would click.
-In the last case, both detectors would click simultaneously -- a coincidence event.
-A useful metric is then to evaluate the coincidence rate as a function of delay.
-How do we describe this?
+If we break down all the different possibilities that could happen, one would be that both photons output in $c$, another would be that both photons output in $d$, and a final possibility would be that one photon outputs to $c$ while the other outputs to $d$.
+One interesting question to ask is whether the delay has any influence over these possibilities?

-To start with, at the input of the beamsplitter we know we have two states in two different modes, one having a delay.
-The first can be described as
+Lets model this system.
+Imagine that the input signals are pulsed.
+In this case we could for instance represent a single photon input with delay $\tau$ in port $a$ as

 $$ \ket{1; \tau}_a, $$

-and the second as
+or a single photon input with $0$ delay in port $b$ as

 $$ \ket{1; 0}_b.$$

 The first number represents the numer of photons, the second the delay.
 Finally, the subscript represents the mode.
-So, the total input state would be
+Given a two-photon input to the system from the crystal with delay along path $a$ of $\tau$, the total input state can be written as

 $$\ket{\psi_\text{in}} = \ket{1; \tau}_a\ket{1; 0}_b = \adagger_{\tau}\bdagger_0 \ket{0}$$